HDK99/URL-Extractor/README.md

 Suppose `input_data.txt` contains the following text:

-`Visit our website at www.example.com or check out our blog at blog.test.org.`
+"Visit our website at www.example.com or check out our blog at blog.test.org."

 Running the script will produce the following output:

-`Filtered URLs: ['www.example.com', 'blog.test.org']
+"Filtered URLs: ['www.example.com', 'blog.test.org']
-Output written to: filtered_urls_<timestamp>.csv`
+Output written to: filtered_urls_<timestamp>.csv"

 A CSV file named `filtered_urls_<timestamp>.csv` will be created with the following content:

-`www.example.com,
+"www.example.com,

-blog.test.org,`
+blog.test.org,"